 The trend has been observed by education researchers.
 According to The National Center for Education Statistics (NCES) report, during the 2006-2007 school years, 7% of children had parents who had plans to delay their entrance into kindergarten (Illinois Early Learning Project, 2010).

-Redshirting (as term is often known) derives its name from a common practice in college athletic programs, in which, a college athlete postpones -- or is chosen to postpone -- his/her participation in regular season games for one year in order to further practice and prepare with the team.
-This is done in hopes preserving a year of eligibility to play collegiate sports, as well as to improve his/her skills for future seasons (Katz, 2000).
+Redshirting (as the term is often known) derives its name from a common practice in college athletic programs, in which a college athlete postpones—or is chosen to postpone—their participation in regular season games for one year in order to further practice and prepare with the team.
+This is done in hopes of preserving a year of eligibility to play collegiate sports, as well as to improve their skills for future seasons (Katz, 2000).

 ...redshirting has been traditionally common in affluent neighborhood and for children attending private schools.

-According to Lilian Katz from her article, “Academic redshirting and Young Children,” redshirting has been traditionally common in affluent neighborhood and for children attending private schools.
+According to Lilian Katz from her article, “Academic Redshirting and Young Children,” redshirting has been traditionally common in affluent neighborhoods and for children attending private schools.

 Also, it appears more frequently among boys and for those born in the latter half of the year (between September and December) than with those girls or those born earlier in a year.
-Also, the statistics from NCES reveals that more white families than any other ethnicity will use academic redshirting.
+Additionally, the statistics from NCES reveal that more white families than any other ethnicity will use academic redshirting.

 Parental concerns play a crucial role.
 In most cases, it’s a judgment call.
 Still, other factors may play a role in this decision.